Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 The Quorum is Durably Lost
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 A failure causing all subsets of the cluster to lose quorum will render the cluster completely inoperable (all remaining nodes will be in the _Failed_ state), unless the failure is resolved.
-In this case, manual recovery must be performed (see :ref:`recovering-a-failed-node`).
+In this case, manual recovery must be performed (see :ref:`recovering`).

 This can happen for example if a single node fails in a 2-node cluster (where the quorum is 2).
 In this situation, the failed node cannot be cleanly removed from the cluster after the fact, because the remaining healthy node is already inoperable since it has lost quorum.